vuejs/v2.vuejs.org/src/v2/cookbook/practical-use-of-scoped-slots.md

 Imagine a component that configures and prepares an external API to be used in another component, but is not tightly coupled with any specific template.
 Such a component could then be reused in multiple places rendering different templates but using the same base object with specific API.

 We'll create a component (`GoogleMapLoader.vue`) that:

 1. Initializes the [Google Maps API](https://developers.google.com/maps/documentation/javascript/reference/)
 2. Creates `google` and `map` objects
 3. Exposes those objects to the parent component in which the `GoogleMapLoader` is used

 Below is an example of how this can be achieved.
-We will analyze the code piece-by-piece and see what is actually happening in the next section.
+We'll analyze the code piece-by-piece and see what is actually happening in the next section.

 Let’s first establish our `GoogleMapLoader.vue` template: